Rid of me

 I lean over the stove and give you my sweat

 to salt the boiling pasta.
-I give you

 a cut on my finger to mix with the reducing sauce.